nextensio/automation/testbed/kind/README.md

 and clustermgr/mel - all stored in gitlab.
 Today they are manually built and kept there, but its easy to automate that with gitlab CI/CD.
 So you need to login to the image repo to be able to allow the scripts to download the images, this is a one time activity

+* For debugging purposes it is helpful to install kubeadm (https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

+* Browser will reject self-signed certificates, which is what we use for testbed creation On chrome, go to Settings > Privacy and Security > Security > Manage Certificates > Authorities > Import Import NXT/automation/testCert/nextensio.crt
+    On other browsers, import the same cert.

+### Creating the setup controller only

+* cd into the ux and controller repos and run "make build"

+* notice the image shas, then say "docker tag <the image sha> registry.gitlab.com/nextensio/ux/ux:latest" for the ux image and "docker tag <the image sha> registry.gitlab.com/nextensio/controller/controller:latest" for the controller image"
+  (You can find out the image shas by running docker images)

+* cd into automation/testbed/kind and run as root "CONTROLLER_ONLY=true ./create.sh local-image"

+* There will be a printout that says something like "172.18.0.2 controller.nextensio.net"
+    "172.18.0.2 server.nextensio.net"
+  Add the printout to your /etc/hosts folder

 ### Creating the setup